The Contestant (2023 film): Cast

-Premise
+Summary

 Hamatsu was challenged to stay alone, unclothed, in an apartment for Susunu!
 Denpa Shōnen, a Japanese reality-television show on Nippon Television.
 He was challenged to enter mail-in sweepstakes until he won ¥1 million (about $8,000) in total.
 He started with nothing (including no clothes), was cut off from outside communication and broadcasting, and had nothing to keep him company except the magazines he combed through for sweepstakes entry forms.

 During the show, his diaries on his experience of being locked away from the outside world became a best seller in Japan, and the TV show broke all records with 17 million viewers each Sunday night.